redecheck/redecheck/README.md

 ##### PhantomJS

+PhantomJS is a "headless web stack" that allows ReDeCheck to interact with the responsive web site subject to testing;
-ReDeCheck requires a PhantomJS executable be placed inside the `resources` directory, where Maven stored all of its built objects.
-You may have to create this folder manually through your file explorer.
-This tool has been developed and tested using PhantomJS 1.9.8, which can be downloaded for all major operating systems from `https://bitbucket.org/ariya/phantomjs/downloads`.
-Once downloaded, move the executable phantomjs file from `bin` to `resources` where ReDeCheck can access it correctly.
+to learn more about this tool, please visit http://phantomjs.org/.
+ReDeCheck requires that you place a PhantomJS executable inside the `resources/` directory where Maven will store all of the objects that it build during the compilation phase.
+You may have to create this folder manually through your file explorer or terminal window.

+ReDeCheck has been developed and tested using PhantomJS 1.9.8, which can be downloaded for all major operating systems from https://bitbucket.org/ariya/phantomjs/downloads.
+Once the archive is downloaded, decompress it using a tool provided by your operating system.
+Now, move the `phantomjs` executable &mdash; found in the `bin/` directory of your platform-specific directory for PhantomJS &mdash; to the `resources/` directory where ReDeCheck can access it correctly.

+You can test if `phantomjs` is installed correctly by using your terminal window to navigate to the `resources/` directory and typing `./phantomjs --version`.
+If this command does not output `1.9.8` or it outputs an error message, then you need to repair your installation of PhantomJS before continuing to install and use ReDeCheck.

 #### Use of X-PERT